dnsimple/dnsimple-support/content/articles/caa-record.markdown

 - `issue`: explicity authorizes a single certificate authority to issue a certificate (any type) for the hostname.
 - `issuewild`: explicity authorizes a single certificate authority to issue a wildcard certificate (and only wildcard) for the hostname.
-- `iodef`: specifies an URL to which a certificate authority may report policy violations.
+- `iodef`: specifies a URL to which a certificate authority may report policy violations.

 In DNSimple, the CAA record is represented by the following customizable elements: